DSCI-310-2025/examperformancetools/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# dsci310group13functions
+# examperformancetools

 <!-- badges: start -->

 <!-- badges: end -->

-The goal of dsci310group13functions is to …
+The goal of examperformancetools is to …

 ## Installation

-You can install the development version of dsci310group13functions like
+You can install the development version of examperformancetools like so:
-so:

 ``` r
 # FILL THIS IN!
 HOW CAN PEOPLE INSTALL YOUR DEV PACKAGE?